royaltychihava/FACTS-Power-Quality-Enhancement/README.md

-# Modeling and Simulation of FACTS Devices for Power Quality Enhancement
+# Modelling and Simulation of FACTS Devices for Power Quality Enhancement

 ## Overview
 This project investigates the application of Flexible AC Transmission Systems (FACTS) devices to improve power quality and overall performance of electrical power systems.